Zhangjt9317/Biofuel-Group-Project/README.md

 README v1.0 / 05 MARCH 2018

-# Biofuel
+# QSPR MODELING: APPLICATION OF MACHINE LEARNING ALOGRITHMS IN CLASSIFYING THE FAMILY AND PREDICTING FLASH POINTS AND CETANE NUMBER OF BIOFUEL COMPOUNDS

 ## Introduction

 This Biofuel Software will predict the family of the input chemicals and predict thermo-physical properties (flashing point and cetane number) according to the family.
-The GUI interface is designed using tkinter.
-Numerical regression and classification methods, including MLPR, GRNN, OLS, PLS, KNN, SVM, LDA, were used in the machine learning portion to make better predictions of properties.
+The GUI is designed by using tkinter.
+Numerical regression and classification methods, including MLPR, GRNN, OLS, PLS, KNN, SVM, LDA, were used in the machine learning approach to make better predictions of family and properties.

 ## Usage

 To predict the family and the thermo-physical properties  of the imported molecule, user can run the software following the instructions below.
-1. Enter the `CID number` of that chemical and click `Git CID` to comfirm input.
+1. Enter the `CID number` of that chemical and click `Get CID` to comfirm input.
 2. Click `Model selection` to chose differient machine learning methods and click `Begin` to confirm selection.
 3. Then click `Result` to plot the training and predction result.